freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1840.1

 In your script, add the `echo` command to print the rows the sentence is asking for.
-Add echo select course from courses where course like ‘_e%’ OR course like ‘%s’ order by course desc limit 5;

 #### HINTS